MattHalloran/ReactGraphQLTemplate/README.md

 3.
 , along with everything mentioned in the Favicons and PWA sections of this guide.
 All known manifest fields can be found [here](https://developer.mozilla.org/en-US/docs/Web/Manifest/categories).

+Once that is complete, you can use the [PWABuilder tool](https://www.pwabuilder.com/) to generate other required files and receive further instructions.

 ## Deploying project
 Currently, the cheapest way to deploy a web project seems to be through VPS hosting.
 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) is an example of how to do this on DigitalOcean.
 Instead of a plain Ubuntu server, however, it is easier to install one that already contains Docker.